acquia/http-hmac-java/README.md

 String httpRequestUrl = ""; // todo: the request url
 HttpGet httpGet = new HttpGet(httpRequestUrl);

-// The authorization header will be added during the execute call
+// The authorization header 'Acquia 1:0Qub9svYlxjAr8OO7N0/3u0sohs='
-// before the request is sent
-HttpResponse httpResponse = httpClient.execute(httpGet);
+// will be added during the execute call, before the request is sent HttpResponse httpResponse = httpClient.execute(httpGet);

 // todo: normal processing of response